sobaina/My-Portfolio-Website/README.md

 # My-Portfolio-Website
-This is my personal portfolio website built with HTML, CSS, and JavaScript.
+This is my first portfolio website built with HTML, CSS, and JavaScript.
 It showcases my background, skills, and projects as a CS undergraduate.

 📌 Features
 🎥 Full-screen video background intro